catchygit/openvino_notebooks/recipes/defect_detection_anomalib/README.md

 ## Getting Started with the Jupyter Notebook

-This notebook demonstrates how NNCF can be used to compress a model trained with Anomalib.
+This notebook demonstrates how NNCF compresses a model trained with Anomalib.
 The notebook is divided into the following sections:

 - Train an Anomalib model without compression
 - Train a model with NNCF compression